reillydonovan/ButterflyHouse/README.md

    - Sustained serenity (60+ seconds) unlocks advanced stages

 2. **Curiosity Level** (0-100)
-   - Increases when you touch plants
+   - Increases when you touch plants, flowers, and fruits
    - Increases with exploration and gestures
    - Opens up new plant types and interactions
+   - Touching different flower and fruit stages may provide different curiosity gains

 3. **Harmony Level** (0-100)
    - Increases when butterflies land on you
    - Increases with butterfly-plant interactions (pollination)
+   - Increases when butterflies pollinate flowers (0.3 per pollination event)
+   - Increases when butterflies feed from fruits (smaller increments)
+   - Watching butterflies interact with flowers and fruits passively increases harmony
    - Triggers rare events and unlocks final stages

 #### Stage Progression